GregBaugues/devrel.ai/docs/About.md

 Hi!
 I'm Greg Baugues.

 I worked on Twilio's Developer Relations teams from 2014-2023.
-Since leaving, I've been building with AI and advising AI companies on developer relations.
+Since leaving, I've been building with AI, and advising AI companies on developer relations.

- The DevRel playbook that worked in 2014 is not the same playbook that works today.
-AI is changing so many of the developer relations tactics: docs, developer acquisition, technical content, IRL events.
+ The DevRel playbook that worked in 2014 is not the same as today.
+How does AI  change the way we will do docs, technical blogs, developer experience, hackathons, etc?

-This site is where I log, "What does Developer Relations look like in the age of AI?"
+I’m fascinated by these questions.
+I don’t pretend to know all the answers, but I have some thoughts, and a bunch of smart friends.